-In addition, gastroenteritis can be triggered by the ingestion of heavy metals like lead, mercury and arsenic.
+In addition, gastroenteritis can be triggered by the ingestion of heavy metals such as lead, mercury and arsenic.
 It can also be caused by plant toxins, in the case of ingesting poisonous plants and mushrooms.
-If any of these causes are suspected, medical advice should be sought without delay.
+9 If any of these causes are suspected, medical advice should be sought without delay.

-In most cases, basic supportive treatment is sufficient.
-This includes bed rest, oral rehydration, and medication to manage the nausea, vomiting and diarrhea.
-As long as there are no indications of a more serious condition, or severe dehydration, gastroenteritis can generally be treated at home.
+As long as there are no indications of a more serious condition or severe dehydration, gastroenteritis can generally be treated at home.

 It is very important that a person with gastroenteritis drink plenty of fluids.
 They should take frequent small sips in between vomiting or bowel movements.
 To help prevent or treat mild dehydration, oral rehydration drinks, available from pharmacies, can be used.
 These are different to sports drinks and carbonated beverages, which are not as effective in replacing lost electrolytes.
 If a person with gastroenteritis is unable to keep any liquids down, or is becoming severely dehydrated, they can be admitted to hospital to receive intravenous fluids via a drip.

 To avoid spreading the infection to others, a person with gastroenteritis should stay home until their symptoms have completely cleared.
 4 They should also take care to wash their hands thoroughly after using the toilet, and before preparing or eating food.

 Antiemetics, antibiotics and other medication

 If the nausea and vomiting is severe, an antiemetic medicine such as ondansetron may be helpful.
 6 Antiemetics lessen the feelings of nausea and prevent vomiting, which can help the person with gastroenteritis to rehydrate and rest.
 However, these medicines should not be used if a more serious condition is suspected.